TheNewbieWoodworker/TheNewbieWoodworker.github.io/_posts/2018-04-25-sketchup-model-for-my-rip-fence-micro-adjuster-jig.md

 If you don't have SketchUp, it's free.
 You can use [the web version](https://www.sketchup.com/products/sketchup-free){:target="_blank"}, or if you prefer, [the desktop version](https://www.sketchup.com/download/make){:target="_blank"}.

 If you have problems deciphering the model, or figuring out how to build it, just leave a comment.
-Yes, you have to register to leave comments (it's a spam deterrent), but you can register with your Google (e.g. YouTube) account, or Facebook, or whatever, so it's not that big of a deal.